 My insides weren't immune to this criticism either.
 After being severely bullied between the 4th and 6th grades, I have to admit that my skin was paper-thin and any small comments would reopen old wounds far later in life.
 Even to this day, I have to struggle not to take off-hand remarks personally.
 Some things stick, though.
 Some things, such as "white noise."

 Calling someone white noise in a teasing way doesn't sound altogether harmful or lasting, right?
 But what if it's said to someone who was told for years to shut up by a bunch of nasty kids?
 What if it's said to someone who already feels like their very presence is a burden?
 White noise means that your very voice is a buzz in their ears, that your words are meaningless, that you are nothing but a bother in the background they can't wait to tune out and switch to something more interesting.
 I began to disappear inside.

-In addition to this verbal onslaught (and believe me, most of the names carved into my heart are far worse than white noise), in high school, I was just beginning to deal with the after-effects of years of sexual abuse at the hand of an older cousin.
+In addition to this verbal onslaught (and believe me, most of the names carved into my heart are far worse than white noise), in high school, I was just beginning to deal with the after-effects of years of sexual molestation by a distant relative.
 I'm not going into detail for the purposes of this blog, but what I will say now is that this supplied multiple reasons for me to hate my body, and made it a source of deep shame.

 SO, how does one learn to love oneself, after going through so much garbage?

 There is no hard and fast answer, because I can't pinpoint the exact moment I decided to stop tearing myself down and instead, build myself back up.
 I can say that it started after I made one of the scariest decisions of my life, to skip college in favor of a gap year, and move to Savannah where I knew no one except for my big sister and her husband.